chirpwireless/docs.chirptoken.io/docs/Chirp Network/Blackbird/2 - Quick start guide/5-registration.md

 ## Step Seven (Select country and region)

 On the next screen, select your country and LoRaWAN region.
-Click "Confirm".
+Click "Confirm" and then click "Save".

 ![Seven1](registration/6.png)

 ![Seven2](registration/7.png)

-Click "Save".

 ![Seven3](registration/8.png)